Everything You Need to Know About Thermal Expansion

 - Bad bladder.
 Your expansion tank has a rubber bladder inside to keep the air in the tank from mixing with the water it lets in.
 Those bladders can fail after some time, leading to your expansion tank getting waterlogged.

 Since the gauge on your pressure reducing valve won’t register pressure spikes caused by your water heater, you need to find another way to keep tabs on it.

 You can use a simple pressure gauge to check your home’s actual pressure, but what if you’re not at home and your expansion tank fails?
 Now there’s a way to accurately monitor your home’s water pressure remotely.

-The Flo by Moen is a smart home device that constantly monitors your home’s plumbing system.
+Flo by Moen is a Smart Home Water Security System that constantly monitors your home’s plumbing system.
 It provides an accurate reading of your home’s water pressure in real-time, 24 hours per day.
-And it’s a smart device, which means you can access it from you phone with the Flo app no matter where you are.
+And it’s smart, which means you can access it from you phone with the Flo by Moen app no matter where you are.

 Even leaks as small as one drop per minute (which adds up to thousands of gallons of water leaked in a year) are detected by the Flo by Moen, giving you an early warning system you can use to address problems before they do any serious damage.

 You don’t really need to know all the science behind thermal expansion to know how it can harm your plumbing.
 To keep everything flowing smoothly and protect your home from high water pressure, make sure your thermal expansion tank or pressure release valves are in working order.
 Finally, monitor your home’s water pressure to prevent future problems.